natalieagus/50002/docs/Labs/lab4.md

 # Lab 4: Beta Processor
 {: .no_toc}
 ## Starter Code
-The following files inside your `/50002/` folder are what you're going to open and modify or study for this lab, then submit (unless otherwise stated):
+The following files inside your `/50002/` folder are what you're going to use for this lab:
 - `lab4_pc.jsim`
 - `lab4_regfile.jsim`
 - `lab4_control.jsim`